jp9124/jp9124/README.md

 # Hi, I'm Jung Park 👋

-I'm a new Software Engineering graduate from the University of Calgary.
+I'm a new Software Engineering graduate from the University of Calgary with an interest in machine learning and developing full-stack applications.
+This summer, I'm currently practicing LeetCode, building new full-stack projects, and looking for software engineering opportunities.

+Feel free to check on what I have worked on!

 ---